-Forgotten World Highway: a Scenic Drive From New Plymouth
+Explore the Forgotten World Highway: A Scenic Drive from New Plymouth

-• The Forgotten World Highway is a picturesque 148 km route connecting Stratford and Taumarunui, showcasing stunning landscapes and charming towns.
+• The Forgotten World Highway is a captivating 150 km route linking Stratford and Taumarunui, featuring dramatic landscapes and historic settlements.

-• Key attractions include Moki Tunnel, Tangarakau Gorge, and the breathtaking Mt Damper Falls, perfect for photography and exploration.
+• Key stops include the intriguing Moki Tunnel, the stunning Tangarakau Gorge, and the majestic Mt Damper Falls, ideal for photos and nature lovers.

-• Ongoing upgrades aim to improve safety and accessibility, ensuring a better driving experience for all vehicles.
+• Ongoing maintenance efforts aim to enhance safety and accessibility, ensuring a smoother experience for travelers exploring this remote and storied region.

 Route Overview